mangate/SelfGPT/README.md

 ## How to use selfGPT
 1. Clone or download the code from the repository.

-2. Copy the files `user/config/config.yaml.example` and `user/config/ngrok.yml.example` to the same location but without the `.example` extension.
-Those files (without the `.example` extension) are ignored by git and you may safely put your secrets in them.

-3. Set an account on [OpenAI](https://beta.openai.com/) and get your API key.
+2. Set an account on [OpenAI](https://beta.openai.com/) and get your API key.

-4. Add the API key to the `user\config\config.yaml` file.

-5. If you are using _Docker_ skip to the [Running SelfGPT using Docker](#running-selfgpt-using-docker), or if you want to deploy to *Azure* skip to [Deploy to Microsoft Azure](#deploy-to-microsoft-azure).

-6. Install the requirements using `pip install -r requirements/requirements.txt` (you might need to run it with the `--user` flag depending on your setup)

-7. The database will be saved into the `user\data` folder.

-8. **Twilio:**
+3. Set up a **Twilio** account:
    - Set an account on [Twilio](https://www.twilio.com/).
    - Go to Twilio's [whatsapp website](https://www.twilio.com/whatsapp) and sign up.
    - Connect Twilio with WhatsApp (see [here](https://www.pragnakalp.com/create-whatsapp-bot-with-twilio-using-python-tutorial-with-examples/) for a tutorial).
    - Save the contact details given by Twilio.
    - Send message to the number given by Twilio as instructed in the tutorial.

+4. If you want to deploy to *Azure* skip to [Deploy to Microsoft Azure](#deploy-to-microsoft-azure).

+5. Copy the files `user/config/config.yaml.example` and `user/config/ngrok.yml.example` to the same location but without the `.example` extension.
+Those files (without the `.example` extension) are ignored by git and you may safely put your secrets in them.

+6. Add the API key to the `user\config\config.yaml` file.

+7. If you are using _Docker_ skip to the [Running SelfGPT using Docker](#running-selfgpt-using-docker)

+8. Install the requirements using `pip install -r requirements/requirements.txt` (you might need to run it with the `--user` flag depending on your setup)

+9. The database will be saved into the `user\data` folder.

-9.  **NGROK**
+10.  **NGROK**
     - Download and install [NGROK](https://ngrok.com/download).
     - Make sure you configure NGROK with your auth token (visit https://dashboard.ngrok.com/get-started/your-authtoken)
     - Open the terminal and run `ngrok http 5000` (5000 is the default port used by Flask).